Spay and Neuter For Dogs and Cats A Routine Surgery with Brilliant Benefits Big Rapids, Michigan

 - Prevent infection or further damage by keeping your pet from licking the incision.
 An Elizabethan collar is often the best remedy.

-- Keep your pet from running and jumping for about 2 weeks following surgery.
+- Keep your pet from running and jumping for about two weeks following surgery.

-- While it might seem like a warm bath is a good idea, refrain from bathing your pet for at least ten days post-surgery.
+- While it might seem like a warm bath is a good idea, refrain from bathing your pet for at least two weeks post-surgery.

 - As always, constant vigilance is essential.
 Keep an eye on your pet’s incision to check it is healing properly.
 Contact us right away should any swelling, discharge or excessive redness appear.
 Other problems could include loss of appetite, vomiting or diarrhea.